dervinism/minis/README.md

 matlab\
 pyabf

-If you run Python on Anaconda, you can install minisPy in a separate environment by following these steps
+If you run Python on Anaconda, you can install minisPy in a separate environment by following these steps (the last line is optional)
 ```
 conda create --name minis-env python=3.7
 conda activate minis-env